CZ-NIC/knot-resolver/modules/policy/README.rst

   It utilizes the `Public Suffix List`_ to ensure domains under the same registrable domain end up in a single slice. (see example below)

-  ``seed`` can be used to re-shuffle the slicing algorhitm when the slicing function is initialized.
+  ``seed`` can be used to re-shuffle the slicing algorithm when the slicing function is initialized.
 By default, the assigment is re-shuffled after one week (when resolver restart / reloads config).
 To force a stable distribution, pass a fixed value.
 To re-shuffle on every resolver restart,